-The Company has two stock option plans, the Company's Key Employee Share Incentive Plan (1997) as amended and restated and the Directors and Consultants Option Plan ("the Stock Option Plans").
-Under the Stock Option Plans, options may be granted to officers, directors, employees and consultants of the Company or its subsidiaries.
-The exercise price per share under the Stock Option Plans was generally not less than the market price of an Ordinary Share at the date of grant.
+The Company has two stock option plans, the Company's Key Employee Share Incentive Plan (1997) as amended and restated (the "1997 Plan") and the Directors and Consultants Option Plan (the "DC Plan" and together with the 1997 Plan, Stock Option Plans").
+Under the Stock Option Plans, options may be granted to officers, directors, employees and consultants of the Group.
+The exercise price per share under the Stock Option Plans was generally not less than the market price of an ordinary share at the date of grant.
 The options expire 5.2 years from the grant date.
 The options vest primarily over four years.
-Each option is exercisable for one Ordinary Share.
+Each option is exercisable for one ordinary share.
 Any options, which are forfeited or not exercised before expiration, become available for future grants.

-Pursuant to the Stock Option Plans, the Company reserved for issuance 26,301,748 Ordinary Shares.
-As of December 31, 2015, an aggregate of 466,926 Ordinary Shares of the Company were still available for future grants.
+Pursuant to the Stock Option Plans, the Company reserved for issuance 28,445,714 ordinary shares.
+As of December 31, 2016, an aggregate of 1,025,066 ordinary shares of the Company were still available for future grants.

 On February 1, 2010, the Company's Board of Directors adopted an additional addendum to the share option plan allowing the allocation of short-term options to grantees who are not residents of Israel or the United States, with a grant price of 90% of the closing market price of the shares on the NASDAQ on the date of grant of a respective option award.
-As of December 31, 2015, 1,000,000 Ordinary Shares have been reserved for option grants under this addendum.
-As of December 31, 2015, an aggregate of 763,306 Ordinary Shares of the Company, under this addendum, were still available for future grants.
+As of December 31, 2016, 1,000,000 ordinary shares have been reserved for option grants under this addendum.
+As of December 31, 2016, an aggregate of 763,306 ordinary shares of the Company, under this addendum, were still available for future grants.